DIY Plumbing Checkup Tips

 Something else to check while you’re near your water heater is any softening or water filtration devices you may have.
 Softening and filtering devices are also under pressure and, like all of the other plumbing in your home, should be examined regularly for moisture and leaks.

-Checking for Water Around the Disposal
+Water Around the Disposal

 While you are under your kitchen sink checking the angle stops and supply lines, this is a prime time to check around your garbage disposal for any moisture.
 Something else to keep an eye on is the development of leaks on the side of your disposal.
-Depending on the materials your disposal is made of, it is a common issue for the sides or garbage disposals to literally corrode from the inside out, thus creating leaks.
+Depending on the materials your disposal is made of, it is a common issue for the sides of garbage disposals to literally corrode from the inside out, thus creating leaks.
 If you see whitish-grey spotting or corrosion appearing on the disposal, then it’s time to have our team take a closer look.

-Checking Your Washing Machine Bibbs and Lines
+Washing Machine Bibbs and Lines

 Most people don’t even remember the washing machine when they think of plumbing, which is unfortunate because those hoses are one of the leading causes of floods in the Phoenix area.
 Most manufacturers will recommend changing the hoses every 5 years, regardless of condition.
 Ok, by now you are probably getting the hang of this.
 Grab a clean dry paper towel and start wiping off the valves behind your washing machine, and hopefully the valves are reachable without having to pull out the washing machine.
 Take a look over the top and make sure to check the connections from the hose to the washing machine, too.
 If you can’t remember how long it has been since the washing machine hoses have been replaced, then it might be a good time to trade out the old and bring in the new just to be safe.

-Checking for Drips at Faucets and Hose Bibbs
+Drips at Faucets and Hose Bibbs

 How long has that faucet been dripping, anyway?
 It may not seem like much, but it adds up quickly, and to make matters worse, letting that faucet drip for too long will make it more difficult to repair or for the repair to hold long term.
 The best visualization for this would be the Grand Canyon– it might seem like an extreme example, but no matter how you look at it, the canyon was carved by water.
 The longer you let the faucet leak, the more pitting it does to the faucet base, or your “canyon”, and this is not a good thing.
 Your outside hose bibb is another fixture to examine and properly maintain.
 Letting it drip without repair will not only affect the water bill and landscaping, but will also attract puddle-loving mosquitos.
 Not to mention bees, wasps, hornets, and termites are all attracted by mud.